 Japan utilizes the practical knowledge accumulated by universities, as well as local governments to implement ODA more effectively.
-JICA promotes the joint implementation of comprehensive technical cooperation and ODA loan projects to make it possible to utilize the specialized knowledge possessed by universities to address the challenges of developing countries.
-In addition, JICA cooperates with local governments to utilize their knowledge and experience to work toward qualitative improvement of ODA projects, development of human resources for aid activities, and vitalization of regional project development.
+JICA promotes the joint implementation of technical cooperation and ODA loan projects to make it possible to utilize the specialized knowledge possessed by universities to address the challenges of developing countries.
+In addition, JICA cooperates with local governments so that international cooperation projects that originated in local regions will be conducted more actively through utilization of their knowledge and experience as well as collaboration in qualitative improvement of ODA projects and development of human resources for development cooperation.